deployphp/docs/flow.md

 ### deploy:lock

 Locks deployment.
 So only one concurent deployment can running.
 To lock deployment, task check of existing `.dep/deploy.lock` file.
 In deploy process was canceld by Ctrl+C, run `dep deploy:unlock` t odelete this file.
 In case if deployment was filed `deploy:unlock` task will be triggered automatically.

+### deploy:release

+Create new release folder based on `release_name` config.
+Also reading `.dep/releases` to get list of releases what was created before.

+### deploy:update_code

+Upload new version of code using git.
+If using git version 2.0 and `git_cache` config is turned on, this task will be using files from previuos release, so only changed files will be downloaded.

+### deploy:shared

+Creates shared files and dirs from `shared` dir to `release_path`.
+You can specify shared dirs and files in `shared_dirs` and `shared_files` config.
+Process splitted into a few steps:

+* Copy dir from `release_path` to `shared` if doesn't exists,
+* delete dir from `release_path`,
+* symlink dir from `shared` to `release_path`.

+Same steps for shared files.
+If your system support relative symlinks them will be used, otherwise absolutle symlinks wil be used.